Signs of Attaining God (Ishwarprapti).

 Through love, devotion, spiritual practice, and the pursuit of truth, anyone can reach this state.
 However, it is a very difficult journey, and without God's grace, it is almost impossible.
 "Please do not imitate the signs of attaining God mentioned above; simply recognize and match them.
 Imitating these signs may lead one into illusion and trouble.

-The chariot thinks, "I am divine,"
+The chariot thinks, “Behold, I'm divine,”

-Its wheels turn on a sacred line.
+Its wheels roll proud along the sacred line.

-With painted form and gilded grace,
+With painted frame and gilded grace,

 The idol stands in silent pride,

-"I am divine," it claims inside.
+“I am the divine,” it claims inside.

 Popular posts from this blog